 James M. Vaughn is Assistant Professor in the Department of History at the University of Texas at Austin.
 His main interests lie in the history of Britain and the history of the British Empire in the late seventeenth, eighteenth, and nineteenth centuries.
 His current project examines the origins and early development of the British East India Company’s territorial empire in the context of metropolitan socio-political evolution and far-reaching global transformations in the eighteenth century.

-Ben Weiss is a PhD candidate in African History at the University of Texas at Austin, where he also completed his undergraduate degree in History, Government, and African Development Studies.
+Ben Weiss holds a PhD in History from the University of Texas at Austin, where he also completed his undergraduate degree in History, Government, and African Development Studies.
 His current graduate work aims to understand the recent political and economic history of HIV/AIDS in southern Africa through interpreting older histories of sexually transmitted diseases on the continent, particularly the syphilis outbreaks of the early 20th century.

 Heather Andrea Williams is Professor of Africana Studies at the University of Pennsylvania.
 Since receiving her Ph.D. in 2002, she has established herself as one of the top scholars specializing in the study of slavery and African American history in the 18th and 19th century American South.
 Her book Self-Taught: African American Education in Slavery and Freedom won the Lillian Smith Book Award 2006 of the Southern Regional Council; American Educational Research Association New Scholar’s Book Award 2005-2006; George A. and Jeanne S. DeLong Book Prize for 2005, Society for the History of Authorship, Reading and Publishing; Honor Book 2006, Black Caucus of the American Library Association; and, Honorable Mention 2006, History of Education Society Book Prize.
 Williams was granted tenure and promoted to associate professor in 2007, after only three years in rank.
 Her 2012 book, Help Me Find My People: The African American Search for Family Lost in Slavery, is an innovative history of the individual, familial, and communal pain that resulted from forced separations of black families, charting their grief and sense of loss, as well as their resilience and hope.
 She was promoted to full professor after that book.
 Her most recent book, American Slavery: A Very Short Introduction, will be published by Oxford University Press this fall.
 She also received a prestigious Mellon Foundation New Directions Fellowship for her current project on Jamaican immigration to the United States.